icerpc/icerpc-docs/pages/docs/icerpc-core/dependency-injection/invocation-pipeline-with-di.md

 You must specify a final invoker with the `Into` method.
 With this example, the new invoker flows into the `ClientConnection` singleton we configured earlier.

-{% callout type="information" %}
-The resulting invoker does not create a new DI scope when sending requests.
-{% /callout %}
 ## Installing an interceptor in an IInvokerBuilder

 All the interceptors bundled with IceRPC can be used with or without DI, and use features for communications within